cjamiev/playground/README.md

 Folder for quick testing, experimenting of code, and some examples.

 ## SVG Components
-Step 1: Create objects in one file <name>-canvas.svg
+Step 1: Create objects
+  - In one file <name>-canvas.svg
+  - Ideally one object should be reference.
 	- Check all sizes are relatively correct.
-	- Optionally set id with element-<name> for convenience
+Step 2: Id the objects
-	- Set id with condition-<name> for conditional objects
+	- Set id with condition-<name> for conditional objects in groups
-	- Set id with remove-<name> for extraneous objects Step 2: Duplicate in another file <name>-template.svg
+	- Set id with remove-<name> for extraneous objects in groups
+	- Set id with element-<name> for convenience
+Step 3: Clean up objects
-	- Group same items together overlapped
+  - Place items in correct positions
+  - Collapse related objects in the same position.
+  - Ungroup and re-group to remove transformations on groups
-	- Set id with component-<name> for grouped objects Step 3: Convert to React Components
+	- Set id with component-<name> for grouped objects Step 4: Convert to React Components
   - Copy content to experiment/example.svg
   - Only include information inside the primary layer grouping
 	- Run node experiment/svgCreator.js
-Step 4: Clean up
+Step 5: Clean up
   - create object maps for conditionals
 	- transform="translate(x,y)"